fabcoins-dot-info/fabcoins.info/_data/devdocs/en/guides/transactions.md

 {% autocrossref %}

 [Null data][/en/glossary/null-data-transaction]{:#term-null-data}{:.term}
-transaction type relayed and mined by default in Bitcoin Core 0.9.0 and later that adds arbitrary data to a provably unspendable pubkey script that full nodes don't have to store in their UTXO database.
+transaction type relayed and mined by default in Fabcoin Core 0.9.0 and later that adds arbitrary data to a provably unspendable pubkey script that full nodes don't have to store in their UTXO database.
 It is preferable to use null data transactions over transactions that bloat